willbidstrup/summoner_of_games/content/about.md

 >““Games lubricate the body and the mind.”
 > ― **Benjamin Franklin**

-This is where I celebrate and think about the games I play.
+This is where I celebrate and think about the games I play and make.

+You will find narrative writing of varying perspectives and quality, commentary from the trenches of being a DM, development updates and articles about the game design industry.

+**LINKS**

+If you ended up here, you will probably like these...

+TBC

 **CREDITS:**